mohammed-sarhad-ahmed/node_course/README.md

 # 🧠 Backend Development Course

 Welcome to the **Backend Development Course**!
-This repository contains all the source code, exercises, and learning materials used in a hands-on, in-person course taught to a class of 18 students.
+This repository contains all the source code, exercises, and learning materials used in a hands-on, hybrid course taught to a class of 17 students.

+Whether you're just getting started or looking to deepen your understanding of server-side programming, this course is designed to provide a practical and project-driven introduction to backend development.

+---

+## 🏫 Course Format

+- 👨‍🏫 Taught in a hybrid format (in-person + online)
+- 👥 17 students total
+- 💬 Live sessions with interactive Q&A and group coding
+- 💻 Project-based learning with real-world examples
+- 📝 Exercises and homework after each module